 - Guidelines for Scientific Research on Rare, Threatened or Endangered Plants in Vermont

 The definition of "take" is very broad and includes everything from killing a plant or animal to transplanting a plant or any activity that could be construed as harrassing an animal.

-For plants, in accordance with 10 V.S.A. §5401(14) "taking" means uprooting, transplanting, cutting, injuring or killing or any attempt to do the same or assisting another who is doing or is attempting to do the same.
+(B) With respect to a wild plant designated a threatened or endangered species, means uprooting, transplanting, gathering seeds or fruit, cutting, injuring, harming, or killing or any attempt to do the same or assisting another who is doing or is attempting to do the same.

 Permits in Public Comment Period

-How do I submit comments or questions on a permit?
+How do I submit a comment or question on a permit application?